 - Feeding instructions and behavioral notes (in case of separation or emergency boarding)

-- Short term supply of food and water
+- Short term supply of food and water (as well as a portable/travel food container)

 - Comfort items like toys or a blanket